raystack/dagger/docs/reference/configuration.md

 # Configurations

-This page contains reference for all the application configurations for Dagger.
+This page contains references for all the application configurations for Dagger.

 ## Table of Contents